A.B., Harvard, 1990, summa cum laude

 Ph.D., Harvard, 2000

 Before arriving at Yale in 2006, Maurice Samuels taught at the University of Pennsylvania.
 He specializes in the literature and culture of nineteenth-century France and in Jewish Studies.
 His first book, The Spectacular Past: Popular History and the Novel in Nineteenth-Century France (Cornell UP, 2004), examines new forms of historical representation—including panoramas, boulevard theater, and the novel—in post-Revolutionary France.
 It won the Gaddis Smith International Book Prize given by Yale’s MacMillan Center.
 His second book, Inventing the Israelite: Jewish Fiction in Nineteenth-Century France (Stanford UP, 2010), brings to light the first Jewish fiction writers in French.
 It won the Scaglione Prize, given by the Modern Language Association for the best book in French studies.
 He co-edited a Nineteenth-Century Jewish Literature Reader (Stanford UP, 2013), which includes his original translations of nineteenth-century French Jewish fiction, and he has published articles on diverse topics, including romanticism and realism, aesthetic theory, representations of the Crimean War, and boulevard culture.
-He is is currently working on a new book on the relationship of antisemitism and philosemitism in France, from the French Revolution to the present.
+He is currently working on a new book on French universalism and the Jews, from the French Revolution to the present.